 The month of December is your last chance to retain donors for the year.
 Donor retention is an important metric of your nonprofit’s fundraising effectiveness… and it’s also something nonprofits regularly struggle with.
-According to the 2020 M+R Benchmarks Report, donor retention for online donors hovers around 39% overall, with some categories of nonprofits sinking even lower than that.
+According to the 2021 M+R Benchmarks Report, overall online donor retention was 36%, with some categories of nonprofits sinking even lower than that.
 So, what can you do to make sure your organization is retaining donors?
-And how can you make a final donor retention push in 2020?
+And how can you make a final donor retention push in 2022?

 In this post, we’ll lay out three action items that will help improve your donor retention before the start of the new year.

 Donor retention is a pretty simple metric.
 It’s the number of donors from one year (for instance, 2019) compared the the number donors who gave again the following year (2020).
 But if you don’t want to do that math, no worries!
 On Mightycause, we do it for you.

 On your nonprofit’s Overview screen, you’ll find a few quick metrics for your nonprofit, including donor retention.
 You can also plug in any metrics you want to track there on an ongoing basis.

 Mightycause makes this wildly simple for you, too.
 All you need to do to pull the names and information of donors that have yet to be retained for this year is pull up your Retention report.
 Once you export your spreadsheet, you can sort the data, plug it into your email marketing program of choice, or start reaching out personally!

 1. Plan a Blast Email to Unretained Donors